 III. & IV.
-UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns and employee orientation sessions, topic-specific seminars and workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website: www.titleix.uconn.edu.
-The attached chart outlines the 486 programs and campaigns at UConn, the regional campuses and UConn Health during 2015.
+UConn's Sexual Assault, Stalking and Intimate Partner Violence Prevention, Awareness and Risk Reduction Programs and Campaigns

+UConn provides prevention, awareness and risk reduction programs and campaigns to the university community in a wide array of formats throughout the year.
+These include new student and employee orientation sessions, topic-specific seminars and workshops, awareness-raising events, departmental meetings and webinars, electronic communications, and the university-wide Title IX website.
+The attached chart outlines the 531 programs and campaigns at UConn, the regional campuses and UConn Health during 2016.
+Selected programs are highlighted herein.